About the course

 If you are already capable of carrying out research in one of these languages, you will be strongly encouraged to take up a second.
 Instruction and supervision are carried out by several members of the faculty’s teaching staff.

-The first year of the course is devoted to intensive language instruction, six to eight hours per week, and an introduction to Islamic history and religion taught through a combination of weekly lectures and classes.
-An induction meeting is normally scheduled for new students during noughth week of Michaelmas Term, ie the week before the beginning of full term.
-By the end of the first year you will have begun to read texts in the original language.
+The first year of the course is devoted to intensive language instruction, six to eight hours per week.
+During the first year, students also attend weekly lectures on pre-modern Islamic history and on the main genres of Islamic religious writing.
+These lectures are accompanied by a weekly graduate seminar devoted to discussing important research literature and student essays.
+An induction meeting is normally scheduled for new students during noughth week of Michaelmas Term, ie, the week before the beginning of full term.

 You will be assigned a supervisor who is responsible for offering academic guidance throughout the course.